 Goalkeepers are notorious for being a bit crazy and eccentric with both their playing style and overall mental wellbeing.
-However, as funny as this may sound, just look at some of the keepers that have graced the game in previous years such as Oliver Khan, Manuel Neuer, René Higuita, Fabien Barthez and David James to name a few.
+However, as funny as this may sound, just look at some of the keepers that have graced the game in previous years, such as Oliver Khan, Manuel Neuer, René Higuita, Fabien Barthez, and David James, to name a few.

-Vocal – For me, being vocal should be the most important ability to look out for as a keeper as you are the eyes of all your teammates so instructing them what to do and the right time can be as crucial as scoring a 90th-minute winner.
+Vocal – For me, being vocal should be the most important ability to look out for as a keeper as you are the eyes of all your teammates, so instructing them what to do and the right time can be as crucial as scoring a 90th-minute winner.

-Distribution – As soccer progresses every year it seems to be more and more important to be as fast and accurate as possible and this is no exception from goalkeepers.
+Distribution – As soccer progresses every year, it seems to be more and more important to be as fast and accurate as possible, and this is no exception from goalkeepers.
 In this day and age, you must be able to quickly kick or throw out of your hands to start a fast phase of play and catch the opposition on the break.
 This will also include being a lateral and quick thinker if you can achieve this to a good level!

 There are many types of midfielders that all possess their own individual talents.
-You have the midfield maverick known for their strong tackles and defiant mentality and then you have the tricky magician-like players that have surreal dribbling skills and enough vision to pass through the eye of a needle.
+You have the midfield maverick known for their strong tackles and defiant mentality, and then you have the tricky magician-like players that have surreal dribbling skills and enough vision to pass through the eye of a needle.
 But what attributes are most important when we contrast and compare midfielders across the board?
 Let’s see:

 Fitness – This is another attribute that is non-negotiable across any position on the pitch, but even more so for midfielders.
 Why?
-Because midfielders are responsible for getting forward and tracking back for the entire game which is a relentless job, to say the least.
-So, brushing up on your overall fitness would be very advantageous to your game and would give you an edge over your competition and peers.
+Because midfielders are responsible for getting forward and tracking back for the entire game, which is a relentless job, to say the least.
+So, brushing up on your overall fitness would be very advantageous to your game and give you an edge over your competition and peers.

 Attackers have a huge responsibility and are debatable more responsible than most other positions on the pitch.
 This is because their objective is to purely create chances that will lead to a goal or be provided from an assist.
 Now, as we all know, the aim of the game is to score goals.
 Without goals, you don’t win games.
 Simple.
-Let’s see what scouts look out for when analysing potential attacking targets for their academy’s:
+Let’s see what scouts look out for when analyzing potential attacking targets for their academy’s:

 Pace – Now this one is quite touch and go, and for a good reason.
 Although being fast isn’t necessarily essential, there is an existing pattern where players who play at the highest levels are typically a lot faster than those beneath them.
 This is a cold hard fact.
-For this reason, I would advise being as explosive and fast as possible in aid of being able to beat your opponents by that extra margin.
+For this reason, I would advise being as explosive and fast as possible to beat your opponents by that extra margin.
 This will give you enough of an edge to produce the goods in front of onlooking scouts and hopefully put you on the right path to getting scouted.